 Contact a Michigan Divorce Lawyer

-If you are contemplating divorce, it is best to work with an experienced divorce attorney who can address any questions or concerns you have.
+If you are contemplating divorce, it is best to work with an experienced divorce attorneys who can address any questions or concerns you have.
 Additionally, every divorce is unique and should receive the “case-by-case” approach an experienced divorce lawyer can provide.
 The law firm of Iafrate & Salassa, P.C., located in Clinton Township, has almost 50 years of experience in family law matters and can assist you with your case.
 Contact them to schedule a free consultation today.